Sleeping in Airports

 Museums

-Bogota has some brilliant museums on offer, most of which are cheap or free.
+Bogota offers some brilliant museums, most of which are cheap or free.
 A crowd favourite is Museo Botero, a display of artist Botero’s best work.
 His style is to make everyday objects and people comically out of proportion, from swollen fruit bowls to spoofs of famous paintings.
 The gallery also features art from Picasso, Monet and Salvador Dali – an absolute must-visit.

-There’s a gold museum in nearly every large town in Colombia and Bogota’s certainly doesn’t disappoint.
-You can fill many hours here or just sample some sections, depending on the length of your stopover.
+There’s a gold museum in nearly every large town in Colombia, and Bogota’s certainly doesn’t disappoint.
+You can fill many hours here or sample some sections, depending on the length of your stopover.

 • Time required: Anything from one hour to multiple days.